 The 2012 Plan Amendment is a non-project action.
 However, the subsequent Overdale Integration Project includes work associated with the Overdale Upper Booster Station building.
-The building is and will continue to be a small one story building/ with either cinderblocwood or metal siding.
+The building is and will continue to be a small one story building, with either cinderblock, wood or metal siding.

-- b.
+b.
 What views in the immediate vicinity would be altered or obstructed?

-The existing Overdale storage tanapproximately 50 feet tall, is proposed to be removed as part of the Overdale Integration Project - c.
+The existing Overdale storage tank, approximately 50 feet tall, is proposed to be removed as part of the Overdale Integration Project.

+c.
 Proposed measures to reduce or control aesthetic impacts, if any:

 The 2012 Plan Amendment is a non-project action.
-However, any new building materials proposed for the renovation of the Overdale Upper Booster Station Building as part of the Overdale Integration Project will consider the aesthetics of the finished project a.
-What type of light or glare will the proposal produce?
-What time of day would it mainly occur?
+However, any new building materials proposed for the renovation of the Overdale Upper Booster Station Building as part of the Overdale Integration Project will consider the aesthetics of the finished project.